All Episodes

 And so the end result is that we are a society of makers and takers.

-Conservatives are the makers and liberals tend to be the takers.
+Conservatives are the makers, and liberals tend to be the takers.

-Dick Army the other day, I saw him on the former member of the House.
+Nick Army, the other day, I saw him on the former member of the House.

-I saw him on the tube, and he's saying, uh, you know, there's still too many people in the cart and too few people pulling it.
+I saw him on the tube, and he's saying, you know, there's still too many people in the cart and too few people pulling it.

-I think pretty much is the same thought.
+I think pretty much the same thought.

 That's exactly right.